NicoVogel/jakb/Gitlab/README.md

 external_url '<something inside here>'
 ````

-Now insert the gitlab container IP from step 3.
-To apply the changes save the file and execute the following command
+Now insert the gitlab container IP address from step 3.
+To apply the changes, save the file and execute the following command:

 ````shell
 gitlab-ctl reconfigure